OpenNews/srccon-2025/homepage.md

 ### Let's build SRCCON together

-# Our call for participation is open!

-⏳ **[We’re accepting session proposals until 5 p.m.
-ET on Monday, March 10](/participation/form).** Have an idea for SRCCON 2025?
-Take a look at [our proposal guide](/sessions/proposal-guide/), then [tell us all about it](/participation/form)!

-✏️ **SRCCON sessions are workshops, not panels.
-Conversations, not presentations.** This is a hands-on event about changing journalism—we're looking for [topics you don't see at traditional conferences](/sessions/proposal-guide/#what-we-look-for) and sessions that help people imagine a better future together.
-Our whole program (including breaks and meals!) is about discussion and connection as peers.
-If you haven't led a session like that before, our [proposal guide](/sessions/proposal-guide/) is here to help (and [so are we](mailto:srccon@opennews.org)).
+# Join us at SRCCON 2025!

-Our [call for participation form](/participation/form/) includes questions to tell us about all the ways you might want to participate at SRCCON, including as an attendee or a session facilitator.
-We will review entries and notify everyone by March 26.
-If invited to attend or facilitate a session, you will receive a link to purchase a ticket with [prices starting at $295 plus fees](/attendees/#tickets).
+**[Our call for participation form is open](/participation/form)** with questions to tell us how you want to participate at SRCCON.
+If invited to attend, you will have the chance to purchase a ticket with [prices starting at $295 plus fees](/attendees/#tickets).!

+Our deadline for proposing sessions has already passed, but we'll keep our [call for participation form](/participation/form) open for attendees as long as we have space!

 ## Key dates for your calendar